Se habla español

 • Tire Rotation: Rotating tires regularly (every 5,000 to 8,000 miles) promotes even tire wear and extends tire life.

-• Replacement Indicators: Besides tread depth, consider replacing tires if they show signs of severe decline, have reached the end of their recommended life, or routinely lose air pressure.
+• Replacement Indicators: In addition to tread depth, consider replacing tires if they show signs of severe decline, have reached the end of their recommended life, or routinely lose air pressure.

 • Professional Inspection: If you require additional information on the condition of your tires, have them inspected by a professional.
 They can advise on whether a tire should be fixed or replaced.